 Casio’s corporate creed of “Creativity and Contribution” contains the company’s founding idea of social contribution through the provision of innovative products that have never existed before.
 Everyone working at Casio fully appreciates this corporate creed, and the company is always striving to help build a more sustainable global society by pursuing business activities designed to make something from nothing, or go from “0” to “1.”
 This is Casio’s CSR approach.

 To ensure that it continues to deliver on the commitments of its corporate creed, Casio has established three key documents.
 The Charter of Creativity for Casio outlines the basic principles behind the mindset and conduct expected from everyone at Casio, while the Casio Common Commitment provides specific conduct guidelines for implementing the Charter.
-The Casio Group Code of Conduct establishes norms for ethical conduct and requires all Casio group executives and employees to comply with relevant laws and internal rules.
-With recent changes in the external environment, in June 2013 Casio revised the Code of Conduct to reflect the higher expectations of the international community with a focus on the areas of human rights, supply chain management, and anti-corruption measures.
+The Casio Group Code of Conduct establishes norms for ethical conduct and requires all Casio Group executives and employees to comply with relevant laws and internal rules.
+With recent changes in the external environment, in June 2013, and again in November 2016, Casio revised the Code of Conduct to reflect the higher expectations of the international community with a focus on the areas of human rights, supply chain management, and anti-corruption measures.

 Casio has established four specific keywords, shown below, to guide its efforts to address social and environmental issues that relate directly and indirectly to its business operations.
 By addressing these issues the company aims to help build a more sustainable global society.